Long-term effects of cannabis: Memory and intelligence

-Cannabis intoxication was not only found to affect attention, psychomotor task ability, and short-term memory.
-It was also found that intoxicated users were facing the difficulty of having false memories.
+Cannabis intoxication was found to not only affect attention, psychomotor task ability, and short-term memory, but also that intoxicated users were having false memories.

-The use of cannabis has been heavily shown to affect the working-memory network function.
-Using large amounts of cannabis at a time is associated with hyperactivity of the network during a working-memory task.
-Most of these findings are showing that people who use cannabis on a daily basis will need additional effort in order to perform certain tasks.
+The use of cannabis has been heavily shown to affect the working memory network function.
+Having recently used a large amount of cannabis is associated with hyperactivity of the network during a working memory task.
+Most of these findings show that people who use cannabis on a daily basis will need to take additional efforts in order to perform certain tasks.